aeternalis1/Contest-problems/README.md

 # CCC-Problems
-My solutions to Canadian Computing Competition problems
+My solutions to Canadian Computing Competition problems, mostly S3 and above.
 Be aware that some of my .py solutions are in Python 2, while others are in Python 3.